-At the beginning of the residency year, Residents are required to submit both a Pre-Residency Evaluation Form and a Goal-Based Entering Interest Self-Evaluation evaluating their baseline skills, knowledge base, and experience.
-In addition the Resident will be asked to document their personal goals for the residency year, their areas of interest, personal strengths and opportunities for improvement.
-All of the pre-residency self-assessments will be used to develop the Resident's Resident Development Plan for the residency year.
+At the beginning of the residency year, residents are required to submit both a Pre-Residency Evaluation Form and a Goal-Based Entering Interest Self-Evaluation evaluating their baseline skills, knowledge base, and experience.
+In addition the resident will be asked to document their personal goals for the residency year, their areas of interest, personal strengths and weaknesses.
+All of the pre-residency self-assessments will be used to develop the resident's Resident Development Plan for the residency year.

-The Resident is required to participate in the review and update of their quarterly Resident Development Plan in conjunction with the RPD and Resident Mentor.
+The resident is required to participate in the review and update of their quarterly Resident Development Plan in conjunction with the RPD and Resident Mentor.
 The Resident will meet with the RPD and Mentor within 7 days of the completion of the quarter to discuss their development, attainment of goals/objectives, evaluations, and any issue pertaining to the residency program.
-Modifications may be made to accommodate potential career plans or area of interest changes for the Resident as well as to address any areas of opportunity for improvement.
+Modifications may be made to accommodate potential career plans or area of interest changes for the resident as well as to address any areas of weakness.
 Modifications may include more or less time in a required learning experience, changing of elective learning experiences, increasing or decreasing longitudinal activities etc.

-The RPD will maintain close communication throughout the quarter with each Resident's mentor and all preceptors for learning experiences completed that quarter, including longitudinal experiences.
-The Resident Development Plan will be presented to the RAC quarterly and feedback on the overall progress of the Resident will be discussed.
-Any concerns with the Residents' progress can be brought to this meeting or brought to the attention of the RPD at any time during the residency year.
+The RPD will maintain close communication throughout the quarter with each resident's mentor and all preceptors for learning experiences completed that quarter, including longitudinal experiences.
+The Resident Development Plan will be presented to the RAC quarterly and feedback on the overall progress of the resident will be discussed.
+Any concerns with the residents' progress can be brought to this meeting or brought to the attention of the RPD at any time during the residency year.